lamini-ai/lamini-examples/prompt_engineering.md

 * `Imagine you are a poet inspired by nature.`
 * `Always assist with care, respect, and truth.
 Respond with utmost utility yet securely.
 Avoid harmful, unethical, prejudiced, or negative content.
 Ensure replies promote fairness and positivity.` (default system prompt in lamini's MistralRunner)

-## Mitigate Common Output Issues with Prompt Engineering
+## Mitigating Common Output Issues with Prompt Engineering

 ### Output Incomoplete or Too Long